tenzir/tenzir/web/docs/setup/configure.md

 ### Load plugins

 The onfiguration key `vast.plugins` specifies the list of plugins that should load at startup.
 The `all` plugin name is reserved.
 When `all` is specified VAST loads all available plugins in the configured plugin directories.
+If no `vast.plugins` key is specified, VAST will load `all` plugins by default.
-If no `vast.plugins` are specified, VAST will load `all` plugins by default.
+To load no plugins at all, specify a `vast.plugins` key with no values in the configuration file or use the launch parameter `--plugins=[]`.

 Since dynamic plugins are shared libraries, they must be loaded first into the running VAST process.
 At startup, VAST looks for the `vast.plugins` inside the